sa3ed7asan/FacebookReelsDownloader/README.md

-# Facebook Video Downloader
+# Facebook Reels Downloader

-This Python script allows you to download Facebook videos in SD and HD quality by providing the video URL.
+This Python script allows you to download Facebook Reels in SD and HD quality by providing the video URL.

 ## Prerequisites